iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted160012/report.md

 > Grose invasion of privacy<br> :date: __2021-02-26 16:18:34__

 > No one is even a tiny bit concerned as to how this app works......really?<br> :date: __2021-02-26 04:18:09__

-> Violation of HIPPA.
-My medical history is none of your business.
-You thought your phone was tracking you before?
-Wear a mask and mind your own.<br> :date: __2021-02-25 17:19:14__